 Recommended Action: Nurture Chris with a drip campaign to conserve resources.

 Sam is a great lead who has been working with your sales team for a while.
-He has done his research, has a lot of interest in your product, and fits your ideal profile.
-This gives him a great grade and terrific score.
+She has done her research, has a lot of interest in your product, and fits your ideal profile.
+This gives her a great grade and terrific score.

 Recommended Action: Send Sam pricing and bottom-of-funnel resources.